Montana-Media-Arts/120_CreativeCoding1-Spring2022/modules/week-2/_posts/2017-01-05-cultural-importance.md

 As we think about learning, it's important to think about how our culture influences each of us in this journey.

-Watch this <a href="//youtu.be/uXY_SxO7d0M" data-lity>video</a> to gain a perspective from an indigenous student and educator.
+Watch this <a href="//youtu.be/uXY_SxO7d0M" data-lity>video</a> entitled An Indigenous Student’s Perspective: History, Culture, and Language by Amidooli Pacheco to gain a perspective from an indigenous student and educator.

 </div>